 Welcome to Fifth Grade

-This is my ninth year as a teacher at St. Mary's.
-I am not only a teacher, but also a school parent, as my daughter Lily attended St. Mary’s Preschool and Kindergarten and is now in the fifth Grade.
-I am very proud to be a part of St. Mary Star of the Sea school as a teacher and as a parent.
+This is my tenth year as a teacher at St. Mary's.
+I am not only a teacher, but also a school parent, as my daughter Lily attended St. Mary’s Preschool and Kindergarten and is now in the sixth grade, and my daughter Madelyn is now in Pre-K. I am very proud to be a part of St. Mary Star of the Sea school as a teacher and as a parent.

 Please let me take this opportunity to speak briefly about the Fifth Grade to let you know what to expect.